HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/authoringtools_element/authoring_portlet/wcm_cms_authoring_roles.md

-# Authoring system access strategies
+# Authoring System Access Strategies

 The roles that you assign each library on your authoring system determines what views and features in an authoring portlet are accessible to your users.